Liam Kitching

-Liam James Kitching (born 25 September 1999) is an English professional footballer who plays as a defender for club Coventry City.
+Liam James Kitching (born 25 September 1999) is a professional footballer who plays as a defender for Sheffield United, on loan from club Coventry City, and the Republic of Ireland national team.

 He started his career at Leeds United, though did not make a first-team appearance, and also had loan spells at Harrogate Town before joining Forest Green Rovers in July 2019 and Barnsley in 2021.

 Early life

 Kitching was born in Harrogate and attended Rossett School.
 He is of Irish descent.

-Career
+Club career

 Leeds United

 Kitching began his career at Leeds United and signed a two-year contract with the club in July 2017.
 After featuring regularly for Leeds' under-23 side during the first half of the season, Kitching joined Harrogate Town on a one-month loan in January 2018.
 His first appearance for Harrogate came as a substitute in a 4–1 victory over Stockport County before making his first start for Harrogate on 10 February 2018 in a 3–1 victory over Leamington, in which he scored the first goal of his senior career.
 On 16 February 2018, his loan was extended until the end of the season.
 After making 9 league appearances for Harrogate, scoring three goals, Harrogate were promoted to the National League after defeating Brackley Town 3–0 in the play-off final.
 On 20 July 2018, Kitching signed a new contract with Leeds United before rejoining Harrogate on a six-month loan deal.
 In January 2019, his loan was extended until the end of the season, after scoring three goals in 25 appearances during the first half of the season.
 Across the 2018–19 season, Kitching appeared in 34 league games for Harrogate, scoring twice.